 Other Content Marketing Examples

-Finally, here are some content marketing examples from the business world that are a little bit different.
+Finally, here are some different content marketing examples from the business world.

 Data analytics is another area that could be seen as dry, but when Grant Thornton ran their Access Granted campaign, it was anything but.

 The company took people behind the scenes at the Tony Awards, showing exclusive content on YouTube and Twitter.
 That resulted in 3.7 million Twitter impressions, increased Facebook reach, and beating their goals for YouTube goals by 115%.

 This content marketing example from Charmin is perfect for its customers.
 The brand’s always had a sense of humor in its TV ads, and that’s carried through to the Sit or Squat app.